-Ack/Retries.
-This reliability feature is built into the 802.15.4e MAC, where acknowledgement frames are used to acknowledge every request frame.
-The MAC layer send retries if ACK is not received.
+Ack/Retries: This reliability feature is built into the 802.15.4e MAC, where acknowledgment frames are used to acknowledge every request frame.
+The MAC layer sends retries if ACK is not received.

-5kbit mode, an optional low data rate option, that is beyond the IEEE802.15.5g.
-This can be used for network that required long range.
-Up to 8km (LOS) for long range.
+5kbit Mode: 5kbit mode is an optional low data rate that is beyond the IEEE802.15.5g standard.
+The 5kbit mode can be appropriate for networks that need to operate over a long range — up to 8km (LOS).

-AES-CCM: an authenticated encryption scheme that protects network data against eavesdropping, modification, replay and impersonations.
-It offers confidentiality, integrity and authenticity assurances.
-RiiOT offers this additional layer of encryption on top of what is offered in IEEE802.15.4 so that each link in the network is protected by a unique key while supporting hundreds of nodes.
+AES-CCM: An authenticated encryption scheme that protects network data against eavesdropping, modification, replay, and impersonations.
+AES-CCM offers confidentiality, integrity, and authenticity assurances.
+RIIoT offers this additional layer of encryption on top of what is offered in the IEEE802.15.4 standard — so each link in the network is protected by a unique key while supporting hundreds of nodes.

-White list: A whitelist of nodes can be set on the RIIoT net controller so that only the nodes on the list can be allowed to join the network.
+Whitelist: A whitelist of nodes can be set on the RIIoT net controller — only the nodes on the list can be allowed to join the network.

-End-to-end encryption: An optional layer of end-to-end encryption is available where the encryption key is only known to the node and user application in the cloud.
-The data is protected from attacks along the full routing path, including the gateway.
+End-to-End Encryption: An optional layer of end-to-end encryption is available — the encryption key is only known to the node and the user application in the Cloud.
+The network data is protected from attacks along the full routing path, including the gateway.

-Over-the-Air Update: Supports over-the-air update of end nodes.
-Both user application and RF system firmware can be updated.
-Can support updating of multiple nodes simultaneously.
+Over-the-Air Updates: Supports over-the-air updates of end nodes.
+Both the user application and RF system firmware can be updated OTA, with multiple nodes updated simultaneously.

 If you are interested in the complete RIIoT Network solution that includes the EDP, please click here.